How early is the doctrine of the divinity of Jesus?

 Since this passage is in both of Matthew and Luke, but not in Mark, scholars believe that it is in the earlier “Q” source used by both Matthew and Luke.
 Q predates both Matthew and Luke, and so it is also fairly early (maybe 67-68), although not as early as Mark and Paul.
 Bill Craig writes that this passage is also embarrassing because it says that no one knows Jesus.

-One thought on “Did the early church invent the divinity of Jesus over a long period of time?”
+3 thoughts on “Did the early church invent the divinity of Jesus over a long period of time?”